Summer Institute - Teaching Integrative Law

 All sessions are held on Zoom

-There will be four sessions in the Teaching Integrative Law course and and a stand-alone session on Trauma & Dispute Resolution.
-(See descriptions below.)
-Space is limited register soon.
+There will be four sessions in the Teaching Integrative Law - Space is limited register soon.

 About Integrative Law